klamping/vrt-email-course/manuscript/day-5.md

 ## What are Assertions?

 Assertions allow us to programmatically compare values.
-They're no different than regular `if` statements.
-You can say "x should equal y" or "z should be larger than x".
+They allow us to validate statements like "x should equal y" and "z should be larger than x".

-In functional testing, we can use assertions to validate page titles, element visibility, screenshot matches and so much more.
+In functional testing, we can use assertions to validate page titles, element visibility, screenshot matches and more.

-For example, if you navigate from the home page to the about page, you'd want to assert that the page title has been updated.
+For example, if you navigate from the Home page to the About page, you'd want to assert that the page title has been updated.
 You would say, "The browser page title should equal 'About Us'".

 Assertions are very similar to website requirements.
 "The link should change color on hover" is a simple functional test assertion.
 In fact, if you have a requirements doc for you site, that's a great place to determine what tests you should write.